I’m Ruben Perczek—Father, husband, former athlete, organizational culture consultant, high performance strategic advisor.

 We worked Brittany through my proven process and she went on to win two national championships and realized her life-long goal of becoming an Olympian.
 The beautiful journey led her to break through life-long patterns that kept her secretly burnt out and dependent on her external scoreboard for her well-being into a sustainable model of excellence.
 Brittany had to transform herself to step into the next level of success she wanted so badly.
 That meant leaving all her excuses behind and surrendering to becoming her best in every way.

-Brittany not only achieved her highest level of athletic achievement, she also prepared herself to excel in all areas of life.
+Brittany not only reached her highest level of athletic achievement, she also prepared herself to excel in all areas of life.

 But how do we do it?
 What is the process that makes it work?

-The 7 Roots of Potential™ is a process designed for leaders in sport and public life (society leaders, sport executives, pro head coaches, and the pro athletes in their teams) who are no just looking to prove themselves through trophies, achievements, records.
-While they are grateful for the career they’ve had, they are no longer playing their sport as an obsession for individual achievement.
+The 7 Roots of Potential™ is a process designed for leaders in sport and public life (society leaders, sport executives, pro head coaches, and pro athletes) who are no longer looking to prove themselves through trophies, achievements, and records.
+While they are grateful for the gifts they’ve been given, they are no longer willing to pursue their goals while killing their spirit along the way.

-These institutions and their senior leaders, my clients, are in a different chapter of their lives.
-They lead and play their sport for reasons that transcend the achievement of a title or trophy.
-Their primary interest to make sure everyone in their organization is provided the conditions and opportunity to evolve and execute their very best for the greater good of the institutions they serve and society.
+These trailblazers, my clients, are in a different chapter of their lives.
+They lead their organizations and teams for reasons that transcend short-term achievement or personal glory.
+Their primary driver is to execute their very best for the greater good of the institutions they serve and society.

-And now you know my story, my professional history, my vocation, and hopefully, me.
+And now you know my story, my professional history, my mission, and hopefully, me.

-As a result, I am fully dedicated to supporting high potential youth in sport develop in a healthy way so they can learn early on that their success in life is not determined by their achievements.
+As a result, I am fully dedicated to supporting high performing leaders in sport develop in a healthy way so they can learn early on that their self-worth is not determined by their achievements.

-My life’s work has resulted in a transformational framework I call The 7 Roots of Potential™.
+My life’s work has resulted in a strategic roadmap methodology I coined The 7 Roots of Potential™.

-This approach maximizes the young athlete’s performance but more importantly, leads them to enjoy healthier and more constructive lives long term.
+This approach maximizes their performance but more importantly, leads them to enjoy healthier and more constructive lives long term.

-Are you a pro team president, senior leader in a pro sports team, pro head coach, or pro athlete who wants to focus on creating a high performance culture in your institution, not just prove yourself through trophies, records, and statistics?
+Are you a social leader, sports executive, pro head coach, or pro athlete who wants to focus on creating a high performance culture in your institution, not just prove your self-worth through trophies, diplomas, and statistics?
 Are you interested in strategically evolving human potential long-term in you, your team, and the whole organization?
-Our current world crisis through this pandemic is calling the world of sports to re-invent itself.
-The world of elite sports offers a unique platform through which we can dig deep and go into the next layer of our possibility.
+Our current world crisis through this pandemic is calling us all to re-invent ourselves and institutions we serve through.
+Our leadership positions offer a unique platform through which we can dig deep and go into the next layer of our possibility.
 Let's do it for ourselves, our children, families, and a world that is entering a new chapter of its history.